-an acquired hair-shaft deformity associated with thermal hairdressing procedures (hairdryers, hot tongs, straightening irons – which employ great heat – up to 230° C).
-Chemical straightening, relaxing colouring/de-colouring processes may exacerbate the vulnerability to bubbling.
-Hair-shafts were not designed to be exposed to these procedures.
+An acquired hair-shaft deformity associated with thermal hairdressing procedures (hairdryers, hot tongs, straightening irons – which provide great heat – up to 230° C) causing bubbling (blistering) and hair-shaft loss.

-Microscopical examination of the hair-shaft reveals numbers of bubble-like lesions which are actually gas filled cavities created by the rapid vaporization of moisture within the hair-shaft.
+Microscopical examination reveals numbers of bubble-like lesions which are actually gas/moisture filled vacuoles (cavities) created by the rapid vaporization caused.

-The degree of bubbling therefore increases with higher levels of heat and moisture content.
+The degree of bubbling (blistering) therefore increases with higher levels of heat and moisture content.

-The structure of the hair-shaft will be weakened by bubbling and fragility will result.
+The structure of the hair-shaft will be weakened by bubbling (blistering) and fragility with severance (immediate or delayed) will result.

 There is no way of repairing hair-shafts damaged in this way.